COVID-19 Statistics Update, March 23, 2020

 OSWEGO COUNTY – As the numbers of tests and positive cases of COVID-19 increase by the day, here are the current statistics for Oswego County, New York, the U.S. and the world.

+Beyond the two cases in the county, there are no new positives confirmed.

-Oswego County: (as of yesterday, 4:10 p.m.)
-Note, this will be updated later this evening when the Health Department updates today’s numbers.
+Oswego County: (as of today, 4:25 p.m.)
+Note, this has been updated with Health Department’s numbers today.

 New York: (as of 11 a.m.)